top of page

 Pain is always real.
 The clinically useful question is which mechanisms are generating and maintaining it — and which of those mechanisms can be modified with treatment.

-Exercise — specifically, a graduated programme that progressively reintroduces load to tissues in a controlled way — remains one of the most consistently evidence-supported interventions across persistent pain.
+Exercise — specifically, a graduated programme that progressively reintroduces load to tissues in a controlled manner — remains one of the most consistently evidence-supported interventions for persistent pain.
 Not rest.
 Not avoidance.
-Graded, purposeful movement.
+Graded, purposeful movement is key.

-Pain education — helping a person understand the biology of what is happening in their nervous system — has solid evidence for reducing fear of movement, improving day-to-day function, and improving long-term outcomes.
-Understanding why something hurts, and recognising that pain does not necessarily mean ongoing damage, can meaningfully change the pain experience.
+Pain education — helping individuals understand the biology of what is happening in their nervous system — has solid evidence for reducing fear of movement, improving day-to-day function, and enhancing long-term outcomes.
+Understanding why something hurts, and recognising that pain does not necessarily indicate ongoing damage, can meaningfully alter the pain experience.

-And working explicitly on self-efficacy — a person's belief in their own capacity to manage and recover — is not a soft add-on to the clinical plan.
+Working explicitly on self-efficacy — a person's belief in their own capacity to manage and recover — is not a soft add-on to the clinical plan.
 The current weight of evidence positions it as a core therapeutic target.
-People who leave a consultation with a clearer picture of what is driving their pain, and a concrete sense of what they can do about it, recover better than those who leave with only a passive treatment plan.
+Individuals who leave a consultation with a clearer picture of what is driving their pain, and a concrete sense of what they can do about it, tend to recover better than those who leave with only a passive treatment plan.

 If you are looking for a thorough assessment of your pain — not just a structural explanation of it — book a consultation with Nigel Peek, Chiropractic Orthopaedist Auckland, at Peek Practice, Grey Lynn.